What is Kamagra?

 But no matter what condition or type of treatment we’re talking about, getting prescription-only medicine without a doctor’s prescription carries a lot of potential danger.
-You should only take prescription medicines—whether for erectile dysfunction or for other conditions—after being advised to do so by a doctor.
+You should only take prescription medicines—whether for ED or for other conditions—after being advised to do so by a doctor.
 So although Kamagra may be allegedly very similar to Viagra, buying it from offshore websites is a huge and unnecessary risk.

 A quick Google search for ‘Kamagra’ throws up such gems as ‘stiffies in a jiffy’ and ‘rock hard erections’.
 But apart from a cheeky juvenile giggle, what is Kamagra actually good for?
 It’s clearly supposed to help treat erectile dysfunction, but is it safe or dodgy, garage chemistry or regulated medicine?
 Let’s take a look.

 Kamagra is potentially very dangerous if taken without a prescription.
 What is perfectly safe and suitable for one person is not necessarily so for someone else.
 People have different medical conditions, take different treatments and have different lifestyles so you cannot say that a certain medicine is categorically suitable for someone unless they have been assessed by a doctor.

 Moreover, if a website or organisation is willing to sell you Kamagra without a prescription, they will likely have no qualms about selling you counterfeit medicines.
 Buying from unregulated, counterfeit websites carries a massive risk—as you just cannot know what is in the drugs that you are buying.